Gravitational Waves Emission in Quadratic Gravity: longitudinal modes, angular momentum emission, and positivity of the

-In the context of GWs, the term $C_{\mu\nu\alpha\beta}C^{\mu\nu\alpha\beta}$ , associated with the massive spin-$2$ mode, encompasses five degrees of freedom: two transverse and three longitudinal.
-Furthermore, this term is also responsible for introducing the Ostrogradski instability, which is evident through a negative sign in the energy density carried away by the gravitational wave.
+In the context of GWs, the term $C_{\mu\nu\alpha\beta}C^{\mu\nu\alpha\beta}$ , associated with the massive spin-$2$ mode, encompasses five degrees of freedom: two transverse and three longitudinal (two of which are linearly dependent with respect to the remaining degrees of freedom of the metric theory due to covariance requirements--more on this below in the text).
+Furthermore, this term is also responsible for introducing the Ostrogradsky instability, which is evident through a negative sign in the energy density carried away by the gravitational wave.
 Focusing on the specific case of binary systems in the circular orbit approximation, Ref. \cite{Alves2022} demonstrated that it is possible to consistently manage this instability by restricting the analysis to the transverse degrees of freedom.
 However, does this consistency extend to more general scenarios that include longitudinal polarizations and/or account for angular momentum loss?
 Addressing this question is the main motivation for this paper.

-In the present paper, we intend to generalize the analysis of the emission of GWs in quadratic gravity are presented in Ref. \cite{Alves2022}.
+In the present paper, we intend to generalize the analysis of the emission of GWs in quadratic gravity presented in Ref. \cite{Alves2022}.
 We will start by presenting, in Section II, the linear approximation for our quadratic model and the resulting wave equations for the perturbations.
 Therein, we obtain the conserved currents for our system which are related to the energy-momentum tensor and angular momentum current, both for the GWs.
 Next, we evaluate the energy and angular momentum carried away by the GWs.
 In Section III, we restrict the analysis to the quadrupole approximation and consider the propagation of GWs in a generic direction.
 Then, we evaluate the power radiated and consider a first example of a binary system in circular orbit.
-This section also includes a detailed discussion of the Ostrogradski instability and a possible solution to this issue.
+This section also includes a detailed discussion of the Ostrogradsky instability and a possible solution to this issue.
 In Section IV, the source of GWs is taken as a rotating ellipsoid with free precession, and the role played by the quadratic terms is analyzed in comparison with the predictions of GR.
 At last, in Section V, we present our final comments.